Qwirkle

-Qwirkle is a tile-based game for two to four players, designed by Susan McKinley Ross and published by MindWare.
+Qwirkle is a tile-based game for two to four players, designed by Susan McKinley Ross and published by MindWare in 2006.
 Qwirkle shares some characteristics with the games Rummikub and Scrabble.
 It is distributed in Canada by game and puzzle company Outset Media.
 Qwirkle is considered by MindWare to be its most awarded game of all time.
-In 2011, Qwirkle won the Spiel des Jahres, widely considered the most prestigious award in the board and card game industry.
+In 2011, Qwirkle won the Spiel des Jahres.
 A sequel, Qwirkle Cubes, was released by Mindware in 2009.

 Equipment

 Qwirkle comes with 108 wooden tiles.
 Each tile is painted with one of six shapes (clover, four-point star, eight-point star, square, circle and diamond) in one of six colors (red, orange, yellow, green, blue and purple); there are three examples of each of the 36 tile color and shape combinations.
 The box also contains a bag to store the tiles and a rule book.

 Play

 The game begins with all the tiles being placed in the bag and mixed thoroughly.
 Each player then draws six random tiles; each player's tiles are not displayed to the other players.
 All players declare the largest number of tiles of their initial set in one shape or one color, not including duplicates.
 Play starts with the player who can place the most tiles with their initial draw.
 After the first player's turn, play proceeds clockwise.

 During their turn, a player may either: